 - When there is chaos in the market

 Home and building products companies can learn a great deal from these challenger brand stories.
-Deciding when, where and how to compete can help narrow the field and set the stage for success.
+Deciding when, where, and how to compete can help to narrow the field and set the stage for success.

 How can a home and building products company succeed as a challenger brand?
 After learning about the different types of challengers, observing their performance in the marketplace, and looking inward at the company mindset, consider these recommendations:

 Know who the competition is and learn all about them.
 Consider a company that manufactures powder-coated aluminum deck railing.
 The competition is not only other companies selling products made of aluminum, but also manufacturers of wood, wood composites and even cable rail.
 Where does the opportunity exist to compete most effectively?
 Altmans offers stylish faucets, fixtures, and accessories for the bath, and pursues a strategy of focusing on the upper end of the market, appealing to the architectural, design, and hospitality community with distribution through kitchen and bath showrooms.